The Dive Otter

 What Do I Do With the Light Temporarily During the Dive?

-The obvious answer is to just clip it back to the D-Ring from which it came.
+If you are not using a Goodman Handle, then the obvious answer is to just clip it back to the D-Ring from which it came.
 If you want it more readily available you can use your compass or wrist strap to attach the light so you can "drop" it out of your hand and pick it up again easily.

 Canister Lights

-Canister lights, though more powerful and longer lasting, have an altogether greater risk to you the diver as well your buddy and, in my opinion, should not be used by 90% of recreational divers.
+Canister lights, though generally more powerful and longer lasting, have an altogether greater risk to you the diver as well your buddy and, in my opinion, should not be used by 90% of recreational divers.
 You can see a deeper dive on Canister Lights here.
 In short, the cord can trap your regulator hose(s) making an out of air emergency donation a cluster of tangled hoses.
 You also have to do more manipulations of the head of the light during otherwise routine activities which calls for situational awareness and pre-planning that is not often in the skillset of most divers.
 A canister light is generally "overkill" for 90% of recreational dives anyway.